 University, University/College, College and Workplace courses in Gr.
-11 and 12 University Preparation Courses U

-Preparation courses are designed to equip students with the knowledge and skills they need to meet the entrance requirements for university programs.
-The range of courses offered and the content of these courses allows students to prepare for university programs and related careers.
+11 and 12 University Preparation Courses U students to prepare for university programs and related careers.
 Teaching and learning emphasize theoretical aspects of the course content and also include concrete applications.
 All university preparation courses are based on rigorous provincial curriculum expectations and emphasize the development of both independent research skills and independent learning skills.
 Students are also required to demonstrate that they have developed these skills.